 Unusual Options Activity Insight: Clover Health Investments

-Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $10.5.
+Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Friday.
+The stock price moved up to $9.43 following the option alert.

 - Sentiment: BULLISH